July 6-11, 2014 Expedition near Mt. Rainier south of Seattle WA

 To add transportation and weekend stayover options, just increase your registration deposit amount below by the amount listed above with a note of explanation.
 Thanks!

-Tuition for 2013 Summer Expedition is $645 if you register by June 5th, and $675 if you complete registration at least one week prior to your expedition start date, and $695 thereafter if space remains available.
+Tuition for Summer Expeditions is $575 if you register by February 10th, $580 if you register by March 20th, $585 if you register by April 30th, $590 if you register by June 5th, and $595 thereafter if space remains available.
 To reserve your spot and lock in the earliest registration discount, make a $175 minimum deposit and your balance will be due upon arrival.

 Check/Mail/Email Registration Option: Print out and complete our Microsoft Word Registration Form for each participant and send with a check deposit payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371.
 You can also email us a completed registration form and pay using your preferred method.